-Abstract for an Invited Paper for the MAR06 Meeting of the American Physical Society
+Abstract for an Invited Paper for the SHOCK07 Meeting of the American Physical Society

-Analyzing Isentropic Compression Wave Experiments DENNIS HAYES, Sandia National Laboratories
+Analyzing Isentropic Compression Wave Experiments DENNIS B. HAYES, Sandia National Laboratories, Albuquerque NM 87185

-Some common assumptions that are used to analyze shock wave experiments are inadequate for analyzing ramp wave compression experiments.
+Some common assumptions that are used to analyze shock wave experiments are invalid for analyzing ramp wave compression experiments.
 Analysis of a Doppler shift through a window usually assumes a steady wave in the window, a condition that is violated when a ramp compression wave steepens as it propagates, requiring separate consideration during the analysis (LiF to 20GPa).
-Introduction of a free or windowed interface produces large perturbations to the flow in the sample that must be reconciled to achieve required timing accuracy: when the specimen has a unique stress-strain compression relation, the equations of motion are hyperbolic so that stress-strain relation can be directly deduced from measurements on two samples.
-If the sample is hysteretic like an elastic plastic material, there is not a unique solution to the flow and a separate drive measurement is needed.
+Introduction of a free or windowed interface produces large perturbations to the flow in the sample that must be reconciled to achieve required timing accuracy: when the specimen has a unique stress-strain compression relation, the equations of motion are hyperbolic so that stress-strain relation can be directly deduced from measurements on two samples (sapphire to 20GPa).
+If the sample is hysteretic like an elastic-plastic material, there is not a unique solution to the flow and a separate drive measurement is needed (W to 250GPa).
 Time-dependent plasticity (spall in aluminum or twinning in U6Nb) has parabolic equations and backward solutions are unstable.
-Analyses that compare experiment and simulation have very broad minima in the parameters used to model stress-strain; unconstrained polynomial stress-strain expansions can wander and converge to unreasonable results.
-Better convergence is achieved with constrained models like certain forms of the Mie-Gruneisen EOS (copper to 18GPa) but those poorly represent materials with large changes in compressibility with strain (HMX to 50GPa).
-Maintaining small sample thickness to eliminate shock-up while maximizing thickness for accurate wave velocity measurement produces problems for designing high stress experiments and leads to hybrid experimental designs.
-Sandia is a multi-program laboratory operated by Sandia Corporation, a Lockheed Martin Company, for the United States Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.
+Analyses that compare experiment and simulation have very broad minima in the parameters used to model stress-strain.
+Unconstrained polynomial expansions can wander and converge to unreasonable results.
+Better convergence is achieved with constrained models like certain forms of the Mie-Grüneisen EOS (Cu to 18GPa) but those poorly represent materials with large changes in compressibility with strain (HMX to 50GPa or $\beta$ - $\gamma$ phase change in Sn at 5-8GPa).
+Maintaining small sample thickness to eliminate shock-up while maximizing thickness for accurate wave velocity measurement produces problems for designing high-stress experiments and leads to hybrid experimental designs.

+Sandia is a multiprogram laboratory operated by Sandia Corporation, a Lockheed Martin Company, for the United States Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.